 While this is still a small study, it shows that acupuncture may be able to provide relief for anyone who suffers from dental anxiety.
 Further studies are needed, but it looks promising.

-Why it is Important to Find Relief from Dental Anxiety
+Why it is Important for Patients to Find Quality Relief from Dental Anxiety

 Dental anxiety may affect you emotionally and psychologically, but it can also cause you physical problems.
 People with dental anxiety report a number of symptoms ranging from racing heart and extreme nausea to dizziness and upset stomach.